Harding University: Segregation

-During segregation in the United States, the school remained racially segregated for most of the tenure of president George S. Benson, who defended Harding's delay in integrating.
+During the era of segregation in the United States, the school remained racially segregated for most of the tenure of president George S. Benson, who defended Harding's delay in integrating.
 Benson believed Black people were inferior because they fell under the Curse of Ham.

 In 1957, student body president Bill Floyd circulated a "statement of attitude" that Harding was ready to integrate, and it was signed by over 75% of the students, faculty, and staff of the college.
-In response Benson made an address entitled titled "Harding College and the Colored Problem", in which he put down the idea of integration as youthful idealism, and insisted that students should defer to the judgment of older people with more experience, such as the Harding board of trustees.
+In response Benson made an address entitled "Harding College and the Colored Problem", in which he characterized the idea of integration as youthful idealism, and insisted that students should defer to the judgment of older people with more experience, such as the Harding board of trustees.

 He went further, stating that Black people were far better off in the US than in other countries, and that integration would result in destruction of property, the spread of venereal diseases, and increased pregnancies.
 He also stated that mixed marriages would lead to broken homes and a rise in crime.
 Benson maintained that mixing of the races was against the divine order.

 In 1953, Norman Adamson became the first black person accepted to Harding.
 However, when administrators learned he was black he was denied admission.

 In 1963, three black students were admitted to the Searcy campus, making Harding the second private institution in Arkansas to admit black people.
-In a 2012 article, it was suggested that this decision was motivated by expectation that the coming Civil Rights Act would require "Harding to desegregate to continue receiving federal funds", but contemporary sources make no mention of this as a consideration: The Gazette applauded Harding's "voluntary action" as an "example" for other Arkansas church-related colleges and deserving an "ovation...for the grace with which they have undertaken this social change".
+In a 2012 article, it was suggested that this decision was motivated by expectation that the coming Civil Rights Act would require "Harding to desegregate to continue receiving federal funds", but contemporary sources make no mention of this as a consideration: The Arkansas Gazette applauded Harding's "voluntary action" as an "example" for other Arkansas church-related colleges and deserving an "ovation...for the grace with which they have undertaken this social change".
 The Bison proclaimed "Benson's leadership in the movement for equal opportunity makes us proud, even boastful; it makes us happy, even ecstatic", though at least one scholar viewed that statement "dubiously".

 By 1969 Harding had only 20 black students out of a student body of over 2,000.
 While president Clifton L. Ganus, Jr, stated that he did not "see any Biblical injunction against it", he discouraged interracial relationships.
 Under his leadership, the Harding administration allowed students to enter into interracial relationships, but made it policy to caution them against it and informed their parents in writing.
 The policy of allowing such relationships was the focus of much anger from the families of some white students.
 In 1969, three black students who protested racism at the university were expelled.
-In 1969, Ganus attempted to placate students by promising to hire 'Negro' teachers, but this never transpired.
+In 1969, Ganus attempted to placate students by promising to hire 'Negro' teachers, but this never happened.